King's Observatory

 The King's Observatory (called for many years the Kew Observatory) is a Grade I listed building in Richmond, London.
 Now a private dwelling, it formerly housed an astronomical and terrestrial magnetic observatory founded by King George III.
-The architect was Sir William Chambers; his design of the King's Observatory influenced the architecture of two Irish observatories – Armagh Observatory and Dunsink Observatory near Dublin.
+The architect was Sir William Chambers; his design of the King's Observatory influenced the architecture of two Irish observatories – Armagh Observatory in Northern Ireland, and Dunsink Observatory near Dublin.